goldfinch/social-media/README.md

 #### 2. Generate encryption key

 All sensitive data that comes from Meta (ID,secret,tokens) are being encrypted in the database.
 Therefore we need a key.
-You can generate it using [**Taz**](https://github.com/goldfinch/taz) module by runing CLI command:
+You can generate it using [**Taz**](https://github.com/goldfinch/taz) module by running CLI command:
 ```bash
 php taz generate:encryption-key
 ```